Week 13: October 24 - 30, 2009 |

 (Photo by Marcel Gahbauer)

-individuals that just don't match any of our usual expectations for a species.
+Sometimes we see individuals that just don't match any of our usual expectations for a species.
 This particular junco had a scruffy look, with pale patches around the head, including a bit of an eye-ring, highlighting the very gray iris.

 (Photo by Marcel Gahbauer)